NBA Rumors: Cavs Could Suspend Rodney Hood For Refusing To Play In Game 4, Per ‘The Athletic’

 — Bleacher Report (@BleacherReport) May 8, 2018

 Some of his teammates may have thought that Rodney Hood is only thinking about himself and not what is good for the team.
-The reason why Coach Tyronn Lue tried to use him in the final minutes of Game 4 is not just to rest LeBron James but to help him find his rhythm and build a good chemistry with his teammates.
+The reason why Lue tried to use him in the final minutes of Game 4 is not just to rest LeBron James but to help him find his rhythm and build a good chemistry with his teammates.
 The Cavaliers will be needing all the help they could get in order to fully dominate the Eastern Conference and beat the team that will represent the Western Conference in the NBA Finals.

-Cavaliers General Manager Koby Altman reportedly plans to meet Hood to give him the opportunity to explain himself.
-If the Cavaliers won’t receive an acceptable reason for his refusal to play, there is a strong chance that Hood could earn a suspension.
+Cavaliers general manager Koby Altman reportedly plans to meet Hood to give him the opportunity to explain himself.
+If the Cavaliers don’t receive an acceptable reason for his refusal to play, there is a strong chance that Hood could earn a suspension.
 Hood’s recent action may also affect his chance of returning to the Cavaliers next season as the team could just let him walk away as a restricted free agent and look for a better replacement in the upcoming offseason.